zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-09-30-Geoduck_Juvenile_DNA_Extractions.md

 * Samples are more difficult to see in Gel 1
 * Appears to be large band >10,000 bp and some smear below
 * Samples in Gel 2 are more clear and appear to have relatively discrete bands with minimial smear
 * The data from Gel 2 suggest a good quality DNA extraction with minimial DNA degradation or contamination

+* Will move forward with DNeasy [**DNA Extraction Protocol**](https://hputnam.github.io/Putnam_Lab_Notebook/DNA-Extraction-Protocol/)